 Interview

 S: It was a pretty unbelievable first date.
-You might say because of Bette, we also got married, had three great kids and sold our family business.
+And, we’d also have to say, because of Bette, we ended up

 What was your family business?